 See more section

 Clients value Will's experience across regulatory regimes and product offerings, and he draws on that background to strategically evaluate their business objectives and legal needs.
-He provides counsel to cryptocurrency, blockchain and digital asset businesses navigating federal and state regulatory frameworks.
-He regularly advises cryptocurrency trading platforms, exchanges, custodians and related businesses with respect to federal securities laws, FINRA rules, anti-money laundering, know your customer, state money transmitter licensing requirements, and the New York BitLicense.
+He provides counsel to regulated financial technology companies navigating complex securities, derivatives, and cryptocurrency regulatory issues.
+Will regularly advises pre-IPO liquidity platforms and market participants with respect to product structuring and regulatory compliance.
+In addition, his practice focuses on advising cryptocurrency exchanges, custodians, and securities trading platforms with respect to federal securities laws, FINRA rules, security-based swap rules, state money transmitter licensing requirements, and the New York BitLicense.

-Will counsels technology focused broker-dealers on formation issues, product structuring, the FINRA membership process and satisfying on-going regulatory obligations.
-He also represents broker-dealers, hedge funds, and banks on various transactional issues including with respect to structured products, private securities transactions, and security-based swaps.
+Will counsels technology-focused broker-dealers on formation issues, product structuring, the FINRA membership process, and satisfying ongoing regulatory obligations.
+He also represents broker-dealers, hedge funds, and banks on various transactional issues, including with respect to structured products, derivatives trading strategies, private securities transactions, and security-based swaps.